LEVAN UNDERGRADUATE FELLOWS

 Katelyn Masket, Dornsife '15

 Katelyn is pursuing a double major in International Relations and Economics with a Spanish minor.
-She is spending her spring semester in Madrid, Spain, where she hopes to brush off her Spanish language skills and learn about international relations and ethics from a new, global perspective.
+She spent her Spring 2014 semester in Madrid, Spain, where she brushed up on her Spanish language skills and learned about international relations and ethics from a new, global perspective.
 In previous summers, Katelyn traveled to Egypt and Turkey to conduct research on religion and democracy in the region and to Sweden, Russia, and Finland through USC’s Problems without Passports to study environmental issues and indigenous populations in the arctic.
 On campus, Katelyn is a part of Women and Youth Supporting Each Other, Challah for Hunger, and the Teaching International Relations Program.
 She also claims to have unhealthy addictions to college football, cheesy inspirational quotes, Ben Franklin, vegetarian cuisine, and "Scandal."

 Linda Wang, Dornsife '15

 Linda Wang is a senior, double-majoring in Sociology and Philosophy, Politics and Law.
 She enjoys engaging in productive discourse, and she is excited to be a part of the Levan Institute.
 During her college career, she has been a member of several student groups and volunteer organizations, interned in both the private and non-profit sectors, tutored the SAT to first-generation students, volunteered in medical clinics in the Dominican Republic, conducted linguistic field research in Taiwan, and walked backwards around campus as a tour guide.
-She is spending her fall semester studying in Dakar, Senegal.
+She spent her Fall 2014 semester studying in Dakar, Senegal.

 Lynne Ryleigh Chen, Dornsife ’14 and Marshall ‘14